About Inter L&S 250

-- Data gathering techniques
+- data gathering techniques

-- Critical reading of literature
+- literature reviews

-- Developing a thesis, question, and/or hypotheses
+- developing a thesis, question, and/or hypotheses

-- Research design
+- research design

-- Presenting research results; communicating research
+- presenting research results; communicating research

 - Careers in research

-- Research writing (proposals, writing for research in process, etc.)
+- research writing (proposals, writing for research in process, etc.)

-- Research ethics
+- research ethics